WenyiXu1994/Box-Office-Revenue-Prediction-Project/README.md

 # Box-Office-Revenue-Prediction-Project
 This project used data scraped from the TMDB website to predict if a movie would be a big box office.

-We classified all the movies into three classes: 1.
-Lucrative movies; 2.
-Break-even movies; 3.
+We classified all the movies into three classes:
+p{ white-space:pre-wrap;}1.
+Lucrative movies; p{ white-space:pre-wrap;}2.
+Break-even movies; p{ white-space:pre-wrap;}3.
 Money-losing movies.

 Details description of this project are in file "Final Report.pdf".

 ## File Descriptions